advanced-joelloyd/GitTraining/README.md

 The new branch will have all of the commits from up to the point where you branched.

-Any uncommitted changes will be unchanged, and you can commit them to your new branch if needed.

 You can delete a local branch with `git branch -d <branchname>`.